muzamelhashimi10/Databases-Advanced-assignment/README.md

 first we need to get to the correct folder for example: cd Desktop

-Once we are in the correct folder, we just type in python3 scraper.py to run it An the code will be executed.
+Once we are in the correct folder, we just type in python3 main.py to run it An the code will be executed.
+All the transactions are saved in redis and each minute replaced by new transactions.

 And you will notice that in our redis GUI the whole data gets stored in and if you refresh after 1 minute, you will notice the previous datas are deleted and new data have appeared.

-And at the same time we get the highest bitcoin value stored in our mongodb database and each minute with the new data, we append the highest valued bitcoin to our mongo database.
+Then we run python3 mongo.py, so the transactions that are stored in redis we get them to the mongodb.

+So we add the the transactons that are in our redis, we send them to our mongodb on a new database called Bitcoin.